sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/execute-workflow.rst

 Overview
 --------

 The `Execute Workflow` node sends a message to Sparkflows to execute a specific Workflow.
 The workflow has to be within the same project.
-The workflow gets executes with the user who execute the original workflow.
+The workflow gets executed with the user who execute the original workflow.
 Parameters can be passed to the workflow as well.

 Below are the steps on how to Execute a specific workflow in Fire Insights.